Installing the z/OS Build via Convenience Build (PAX file)

 session. -

 Open a USS shell to expand the PAX file.
-This can either be an ssh terminal, OMVS, iShell, or any other z/OS unix system services command environment.
+THe command environment can be any of the following options:

 -